 11 – Simplify your fills

-When a drummer performs a fill chances are that the drummer will keep it minimal, at the most they might continue a hi-hat groove with the foot pedal.
+When a drummer performs a drum fill, chances are that the drummer will keep it minimal, at the most they might continue a hi-hat groove with the foot pedal.
 The hands will be occupied with hitting the snare and toms so keep the kicks minimal and either drop the hi-hat out altogether or switch to a simple foot pedal groove.